-More organisations open to part-time recruits or allowing staff to have dual roles.
+More organizations open to part-time recruits or allowing staff to have dual roles.

 Dubai: There aren’t enough candidates available to fill some of the vacancies in UAE’s healthcare, customer services and even transportation sectors.
 Which is why employers will need to come up with higher packages and incentives to recruit.

-“We’re going to see employers enhancing their rewards and recognition as there’s greater pressure in the labour market to do that,” said David Jones, CEO of The Talent Enterprise.
+“We’re going to see employers enhancing their rewards and recognition as there’s greater pressure in the labor market to do that,” said David Jones, CEO of Mercer Talent Enterprise.

 Demand for healthcare professionals, across categories, has been a natural outcome of whatever has happened during the pandemic in these two years.
 Several new hospitals and clinics elsewhere in the Gulf have also been recruiting trained personnel from the UAE, and this also showing up on demand and availability of fresh candidates to replace them, according to healthcare industry sources here.